 Minimal Grade Standard and Academic Progress

-Candidates may proceed to subsequent courses in the curriculum with one Low Pass grade or below.
+Candidates may proceed to subsequent courses in the curriculum with one Low Pass grade.
 A second Low Pass (or below) course grade may result in termination from the doctoral program.
-For those needing to report course completion status to employers, a Pass equates to a B or better.
+For those needing to report course completion status to employers, a Pass equates a B or better.

 Dismissal from the Program

-Termination from the Program may occur when the Education Program Manager becomes aware of one of the following:
+Termination from the Program may occur when the Education Program Director becomes aware of one of the following:

 - Surrender of a teacher license in any jurisdiction for disciplinary reasons.